explorable-viz/esop2025/author-response/response.md

 ### Reviewer C

 - _Eliminators vs. expressions._ We recognise the concern and address this in (Q3) above.
 - _Loops in surface language_.
-The surface and core language are both pure functional languages, so there are no loops as such (only recursion).
-Other work has looked at Galois slicing in an imperative language with arrays and loops [cite]; in future we also plan to look at these features, because of their importance in data science applications, supporting them either natively (via the FFI) or via an algebraic effects embedding.
+The surface and core language are both pure functional languages, so loops are provided via recursion.
+Other work has looked at Galois slicing in an imperative language with arrays and an explicit loop construct (Ricciotti et al [2017]); in future we also plan to look at these features, because of their importance in data science applications, supporting them either natively (via the FFI) or via an algebraic effects embedding.
 - _Fixpoint operator_.
 Functions are always named in our calculus, via the binding environments ρ that we call "recursive definitions" (Fig. X), so there is no need for an explicit fixpoint operator.
 - _Confusing example_.
 It is a difficult example, to some extent by design; we address this in (Q4) above, but